 vanish, leaving a greed tough as winter.

-And below, Mark Strand, who sheds some light on love.
+Then comes the example of Mark Strand, who sheds some light on love.
 A love, perhaps, you haven’t thought of.
-I’ll leave it at that for today!

 by Mark Strand